Your questions answered

 Smoking is permitted on the racecourse however not inside any buildings or designated non-smoking areas.
 The use of vapour cigarettes is also not permitted within our buildings and designated non-smoking areas.

-Any vehicles left on site overnight is at the risk of the owner.
+Any vehicle left on site overnight is at the risk of the owner.
 Vehicles left overnight without the relevant parking rights for the following day may be towed.

 In the event that you lose your ticket please contact the racecourse or ticket line in advance of the raceday.
 The ticket line can be contacted on 0344 579 3003.
 Due to the volume of customers, lost tickets can not be replaced on the day of racing and a new ticket will need to be purchased in order to gain entry.
 Please keep your ticket safe.